 2. People are more comfortable recommending you

 When you specialise in something very niche, people are way more likely to recommend you.
-If someone was looking to get their eyebrows waxed and you knew of a fantastic eyebrow waxer who did nothing but eyebrows would you recommend that person or a generic beautician?
-There’s so much power in a niche; it would be a shame not to take advantage of it.
+If someone was looking to get their eyebrows waxed and you knew of a fantastic eyebrow waxer who did nothing but eyebrows, would you recommend that person or a generic beautician?
+There’s so much power in a niche that it would be a shame not to take advantage of it.

 4. Brand loyalty practically happens on its own

-Have you followed the path of every long-limbed, blonde, tanned girl on Instagram and fallen entirely in love with coyo?
-Coconut yogurt?
-I have.
-BUT the very first coconut yogurt I tried was the Coyo brand.
+Have you followed the path of every long-limbed, blonde, tanned girl on Instagram and fallen entirely in love with the Coyo brand?
 Several other yogurt brands have released coconut yogurt products since then, but I’m staunchly a customer of Coyo because they only make coconut milk yogurts and ice cream.
-The other brands make smoothies, dairy yogurts and other products, so I have a hardcore brand loyalty to Coyo because of the exclusivity of their products.
-It makes me feel like they know what they’re doing, even if they don’t and it’s just illusion.
+The other brands make smoothies, dairy yogurts, and other products, so I have a hardcore brand loyalty to Coyo because of the exclusivity of their products.
+It makes me feel like they know what they’re doing, even though it might all be an illusion.
 Such is the power of niche marketing.

-5. There are better market insight and research data available
+5. There are better market insights and research data available

 6. It’s easier to solve your customer’s problems

-If you’re a personal trainer and you offer several fitness courses all with entirely different outcomes like weight loss, developing a ghetto booty and preparing for a bodybuilding competition it’s going to be difficult for you to focus on solving the problems of your customer.
-If you focus on one area, say getting a ghetto booty, you’ll be able to focus your attention on fixing the flat-butt issues of your customers.
-You can delve deep into the world of squat thrusts and deep lunges so when a pancake-assed young lass is frantically Googling how to get a Kim Kardashian butt, your targeted, focussed and niched course is the first things she sees.
+Imagine you’re a personal trainer.
+If you offer several fitness courses with entirely different outcomes – weight loss, ghetto booties, and bodybuilding stardom – it’s going to be difficult for you to focus on helping your ideal customer.
+If you hone in on the booty, you’ll be able to focus your attention on fixing your customers’ flat-butt issues.
+You can delve deep into the world of squat thrusts and deep lunges so when a pancake-assed young lass is frantically Googling “how to get a Kim Kardashian butt”, your niche course is the first things she sees.
 Boom.
 Niche marketing success.

 7. It’s easier to keep tabs on what your competitors are doing

 If you’ve got your fingers in way too many pies, you can’t be accurately tracking what your competitors are doing.
-I don’t recommend stalking your competitors by spying on them from the across the street with binoculars and a box of donuts.
-That would be very weird.
-However, you do need to be across what they’re getting up to.
-If you have too many courses or offerings in your sales arsenal, you’re going to be spending far too much time chasing all these different competitors across too many niches, when you should be honing in on your niche marketing to capture that one precious pile of perfect customers.
+We don’t recommend spying on your competitors from across the street with binoculars and a box of donuts, BUT you do need to be across what they’re doing.
+If you have too many courses or offerings in your sales arsenal, you’re going to be spending far too much time chasing competitors across different niches, when you should be honing in on your niche marketing to capture that one precious pile of perfect customers.